 Next of kin is the term used to describe your closest living relative, such as your spouse or civil partner.
-The UK doesn’t have laws around who you can name as your next of kin, but there are specific rules for who takes responsibility when someone dies.
+The UK does not have laws around who you can name as your next of kin, but there are specific rules for who takes responsibility when someone dies.

-In the event of someone’s death, next of kin may also be used to describe the person or people who stand to inherit the most.
-This is usually the spouse or civil partner, but it could also be their children or parents in certain circumstances.
+In the event of someone’s death, next of kin may also be used to describe the person or people who stand to inherit if the person who died did not leave a will.

 When dealing with a bereavement, people often use the term next of kin to describe the closest relative or relatives of the person who died.
 This is who doctors, nurses and, in some cases, police officers notify first so that they can inform other family and friends.

 Next of kin can, however, mean more than just a point of contact after death; the term can also be used to describe who can legally inherit from an estate when someone dies without making a will and who can apply for probate.